Bobobo-bo-Bo-bobo/pkidb/README.md

 ## Signing algorithm for certificate revocation list is ignored
 The generation function for certificate revocation list ([x509.Certitifate.CreateCRL](https://golang.org/pkg/crypto/x509/#Certificate.CreateCRL)) always use SHA256.
 This is hardcoded in the function and can't be changed, so the value for `crl_digest` will be ignored.

+## Renewing a certificate will no long change the notBefore date
+Renewal of certificate using `pkidb renew` will no longer change the start date (`notBefore`) of the certificate, only the end date (`notAfter`) will be changed.

 # Migration from `python-pkidb`
 ## Encrypted private keys
 Due to the inability of Golang to handle encryptes private SSL keys (see [crypto/tls: needs a convenience function for reading encrypted keys](https://github.com/golang/go/issues/6722))